 “Not enough evidence”?

-Acting together, these three effects of pollution could have a major effect on the spread and intensity of the pandemic.
-Given that the stakes are so high and our options are so limited, you might think that a sufficient case exists, at least to investigate the role of pollution in this pandemic.
+Given that the stakes are so high, that our options are so limited, and that cited does exist, you might think that a sufficient case exists, at least to investigate the role of pollution in this pandemic.
 Good luck.
+To date, there has been almost no discussion of this.
 Since April, I have been trying to make the case for pollution, especially with epidemiologists and op editors of prominent newspapers.
 (See my several posts instead on mintzberg.org/blog.)
 Back came the reply, when it came at all, time and again: “Not enough evidence.”
 Compared with what: the evidence in support of opening up our economies?
 Hoping for the best is not an acceptable strategy.

 One epidemiologist suggested that establishing the necessary evidence could take two to three years.
 We need proper evidence, to be sure, but do we have even two or three months to deal with this pandemic?
 Instead of just flattening the curve yet again, while waiting for a vaccine, we will have to reframe how we see the role of science in this pandemic.
 We need to use every sensible means to investigate every plausible option—about the cause and spread of the disease and not just its treatment.

 In research, inference has to not only follow, but also precede, the collection of evidence.
 In other words, ideas have to drive investigation, in the manner of Dr Snow.
 There are times when we need to ask “Why not?” instead of “Why?”
 It has been said before, and needs to be said again, that the absence of evidence is not evidence of its absence.

 Dr Snow could not wait for the endorsement of his naysaying colleagues, so he went ahead and investigated his inference personally, through inductive learning, on the ground.
 We can call this detective research, since it is in the spirit of a Sherlock Holmes more than a Karl Popper.2